 AR is a system used at the Junior School during Year 3 that enables pupils to read our books, take an online quiz, and receive immediate feedback.
 Children respond to this regular feedback and are motivated to make progress with their reading skills.

 CREEDS stands for Citizenship, Responsibility, Environment, Embracing a wider world, Democracy, and Service.
 It is a course introduced by Stamford Junior School to teach social responsibility, ethics and an appreciation of the impact of politics on the world around us.

 Throughout Years 7 and 8, students will develop key ‘habits of mind’.
-There are 16 ‘habits of mind’ ranging from trying something new, being curious and developing communication skills, to being able to understand and take on board another person’s viewpoint and learn from experiences.
-Our ‘habits of mind’ programme helps your child build self-awareness, independent thinking, confidence, reasoning, presentation, and research skills.
+There are 16 ‘habits of mind’ ranging from trying something new, being curious and developing communication skills, to be able to understand and take on board another person’s viewpoint and learn from experiences.
+Our ‘habits of mind’ programme help your child build self-awareness, independent thinking, confidence, reasoning, presentation, and research skills.

 Our curriculum and classrooms have been developed to reflect ILIC.
 Throughout the Schools we have equipped ‘ideal classrooms’ with facilities that encourage your child to collaborate with others, to take the lead with their learning, to share ideas and to be inspired.
 We encourage students to think creatively, to think critically – to problem solve – and above all, to think for themselves.